-Only 78% of school principals report they are implementing components of positive behavior support systems, sometimes known as PBIS, within the context of their climate work.
-Many researchers believe that all schools should be implementing PBIS approaches which provides much clarity for students and staff (Cook, 2019).
-PBIS creates positive personal development and a positive and effective learning environments wherein students thrive (Bradshaw, 2013; Sawka-Miller & Miller, 2007).
-As noted in the background introduction, schools that are not focused on the tenets of positive behavior support systems will be characterized as: "without supportive norms, structures, and relationships, students are more likely to experience violence, peer-victimization, and punitive disciplinary actions, and is often accompanied by high levels of absenteeism, and reduced academic achievement" (Astor, Guerra, & Van Acker, 2010), which by definition would be a negative school climate and culture.
+A very positive finding was that nearly 90% of school principals report they are implementing components of positive behavior support systems, sometimes known as PBIS, within the context of their climate work.
+Although this survey does not reveal with accuracy the fidelity and consistency of these practices in the schools surveyed, it is nonetheless encouraging.
+PBIS creates positive personal development and a positive and effective learning environment wherein students thrive (Bradshaw, 2013; Sawka-Miller & Miller, 2007).
+As noted in the background introduction, schools that are not focused on the tenets of positive behavior support systems will be characterized as: "without supportive norms, structures, and relationships, students are more likely to experience violence, peer-victimization, and punitive disciplinary actions, and often accompanied by high levels of absenteeism, and reduced academic achievement" (Astor, Guerra, & Van Acker, 2010), which by definition would be a negative school climate and culture.
 As described in detail above, the specific framework that supports improved school climate is the Authoritative School Climate (ASC) model and it is an important approach to building positive school climate and the associated positive student outcomes.
 The two central characteristics of an authoritative school climate are high structure (or high expectations) and student support (or relationships).